Sensational local pasta places and a recommended dish from each.

 For more information, visit wildflower-american-cuisine.

 6320 E. Tanque Verde Rd.

-From the moment you enter Jonathan’s Cork, filtering aromas paired with a dimly lit atmosphere draw you further in on your quest for fine flavors.
-Their Shrimp Scampi Pasta uses large, fresh shrimp — hard to come by so far from the ocean.
-The dish is served with fusilli pasta and covered in an incredible, buttery white wine sauce sautéed with shallots and garlic.
+Filtering aromas and a dimly lit atmosphere draw you in on your quest for fine flavors at Jonathan’s Cork.
+The Shrimp Scampi features large, fresh shrimp and is served with fusilli pasta covered in a buttery white wine sauce, sautéed with shallots and garlic.

 For more information, visit jonathanscork.com.